Clinical Laboratory Sciences

 - If foreign-educated, have a score of at least 550 for paper version (or 80 for Internet version; or 213 for computer version) on the TOEFL, submit a transcript evaluation from World Education Services (WES) at www.wes.org

 If accepted, students must complete the UAB medical history questionnaire and physical, provide proof of required immunizations, and receive satisfactory screening by the UAB Medical Center Student Health Service before enrollment.
 A background check and drug screen will be required at program admission and prior to clinical placement.

 Persons with a Bachelor of Science degree may be eligible to register for courses as non-degree seeking graduate students before acceptance into the M.S. program.
 If a non-degree seeking graduate student meets the M.S. program admission requirements, up to 12 semester hours of approved non-degree graduate coursework may be accepted for the M.S. degree.
 Admission of a student to any course as a non-degree student does not constitute admission to the M.S. degree program.

 If you have a disability, but have not contacted Disability Support Services (DSS), please call 934-4205 or visit the DSS offices at 1701 9th Avenue South.
-Additional information is available at https://www.uab.edu/students/services/disability-support-services.Back To Top
+Additional information is available at http://www.uab.edu/students/disability/.

 Accreditation and Certification

 The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
 Program graduates are eligible to apply for the certification examination offered by the American Society of Clinical Pathology Board of Certification (ASCP-BOC).

 5600 N River Road, Suite 720